itsalb3rt/unit-test-with-jest-react/README.md

-# Unit Test with Jest
+# Unit Test React with Jest

 This is a general purpose repository for integrated `Jest` with react projects.